meavk/k8s-in-codespaces-routing/README.md

     kic build imdb-ui
     ```

-7. The app needs to be exposed to internet.
+7. The app needs to be exposed to the internet.
 Codespaces has port-forwarding to expose services that are running in Codespaces.
-In earlier step while creating a `service` for IMDB-UI, you might have noticed a `nodePort` being assigned.
+In an earlier step, while creating a `service` for IMDB-UI, you might have noticed a `nodePort` being assigned.
 Since this is a `k3d` node, first step is to configure `k3d` to expose it.
 This can be done by adding a new entry to the `ports` section in `.devcontainer/k3d.yaml`.

     ```yaml
       - port: 30090:30090